Princess Diana gowns fetch $1.2 million at auction

 "We attracted bidders from across the world including Asia, America, Austria, Australia and of course, the UK, including three important museums, so we are hopeful that now people will actually get to see some of the dresses that belonged to the 'People's Princess'," Taylor said.

-No stranger to royal fashion, Taylor previously sold a knitted see-through dress worn by Middleton during a student fashion show for $117,788.
+No stranger to royal fashion, Taylor previously sold a knitted see-through dress worn by Middleton during a student fashion show for 78,000 pounds.

 (Reporting by Clare Hutchison)